ComposableAnalytics/Docs/docs/DataPortals/05.Control-Details/Date.md

 ## Overview

-The **Date** control type allows you to select a date from a calandar or enter one manually.
+The **Date** control type allows you to select a date from a calendar or enter one manually.

 Menu Closed                      | Menu Open :-------------------------------:|:------------------------: